hynek/structlog/docs/performance.rst

 Performance
 ===========

-structlog's default configuration tries to be as unsurprising and not confusing to new developers as possible.
+``structlog``'s default configuration tries to be as unsurprising and not confusing to new developers as possible.
 Some of the choices made come with an avoidable performance price tag -- although its impact is debatable.

-Here are a few hints how to get most out of structlog in production:
+Here are a few hints how to get most out of ``structlog`` in production:

 #.
 Use plain `dict`\ s as context classes.
    Python is full of them and they are highly optimized::